govuk-one-login/fraud-rpt/README.md

 #### Generator function

 The generator function generates a series of SET messages to send to the transmitter function.
 It is triggered by an API call.
+The infrastructure template for the API server is also included as part of the RPT application.

 This function: